Skip to main content

 • Updated: Replay Quickstart now positions runtime blocking as structured workflow protection and explicitly keeps infrastructure permissions and API-level validation in scope.

-• Updated: Protection Levels now distinguishes local workflow protection from server-backed Govern sessions without implying a hard external execution boundary.
+• Updated: the archived Protection Levels doc now distinguishes local workflow protection from server-backed Govern sessions without implying a hard external execution boundary.

 • Updated: Govern Mode now documents current server-backed authority more narrowly: durable session state, governed records, approvals, and workflow coordination on the wrapped path.